karmadev/monorepo-diff-buildkite-plugin/README.md

 [![Publish](https://github.com/chronotc/monorepo-diff-buildkite-plugin/actions/workflows/publish.yml/badge.svg)](https://github.com/chronotc/monorepo-diff-buildkite-plugin/actions/workflows/publish.yml)<!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-10-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+# Karma

+This repo was originally forked because there were some changes that were easier to do in the Buildkite plugin than to do in our (at the time) Buildkite agent setup.

+ALL CHANGES that are made to this plugin should be documented here.
+It is definitely better to use an offical version that can receive updates without us having to update our fork.
+In the same manner: **make as few as possible changes to this repo, and keep them isolated**, so that updates are even possible without having to resolve merge conflicts.

+## Changes

+- Replaced use of `arch` with `uname -m` (arch isn't available on our agent machines, and I failed to figure out how to either add an alias in a good way, or install it properly).

 # monorepo-diff-buildkite-plugin

 This plugin will assist you in triggering pipelines by watching folders in your `monorepo`.